OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/dr_config_and_deployment.md

 cp /usr/lib/systemd/system/ceph-rbd-mirror@.service /etc/systemd/system/ceph-rbd-mirror@.service
 ```

-Next, we need to create and start the mirroring service.
-Make sure to call it as we named the local user for the target cluster that we created earlier, otherwise the daemon won't be able to authenticate against the target cluster.
+Next, you will need to create and start the mirroring service.
+Ensure to give it the same name as the local user for the Site B cluster created earlier (see [above](#site-b-user)), or the Site A daemon won't be able to authenticate against the Site B cluster.

 ```bash
 systemctl enable --now ceph-rbd-mirror@rbd-mirror.$(hostname).service